Cross Stitching for Complete Beginners: Where to Start

 These are rough estimates, and they depend heavily on the thread count of your fabric, the complexity of the design, and how quickly you pick up the rhythm.
 A dedicated stitcher putting in an hour a day might finish a medium project in a few weeks.
 Someone stitching only on weekends might take a couple of months.

 Tip: Choose your first project to be as simple as possible.
 A tiny design you finish in a weekend will do more for your motivation than a gorgeous complex piece that drags on for six months before you've learned the basics.
-Start small.
-Finish it.
-Feel good.
-Then scale up.
+Start small, see if you like it and then scale up.

 What does it cost to get started?